moldyn/NorMI/docs/maintenance.md

 There is an CI to publish new versions automatically.
 Therefore, a new release needs to be published.
 Please ensure that each release is based on a tag.

+## Build and Upload to PyPI (preferred)

+It is as simple as creating a new release from the new tag.
+The Github action will do the rest.

 ## Build and Upload to PyPI (admin only)